Brille24/SyliusCustomOptionsPlugin/README.md

                         channel: US_WEB #Defaults to 'default'.
 ```

+When you finished defining all your fixtures, run `bin/console sylius:fixtures:load` to load your fixtures.

 ## Things to consider
 * This plugin does not take the [tier price plugin](https://packagist.org/packages/brille24/tierprice-plugin) into account.
 The tier prices will override the pricing model that is implemented here (if you use the default implementation that comes with the plugin)